 “Maundy” comes from the Latin word for “command.”
 Jesus commanded his disciples to “love one another.”
 So when we think of Maundy Thursday, we should be reminded to love each other.

-How to Observe Maundy Thursday with Kids?
+How to Observe Maundy Thursday (or Holy Thursday) with Kids?

 Maundy Thursday is one of my favorite nights of Holy Week.
 You have two good options for really making a meaningful impact on your kid’s faith development on Maundy Thursday.
 Both of these are easily adaptable to youth groups, and I’ve done both of these activities successfully with teenagers.